dpwright/dotfiles/README.markdown

 In addition to this, I have a little vim session file stored in .todo/.session.
 I then run "cd ~/.todo; vim -S .session" to get a little vim-based TODO list.

+## bash

+I stole my prompt from Cygwin.
+I tend to modify the colour across different machines so I can keep track of which one I'm working with.

+bash: :q: コマンドが見つかりません

 ## ratpoison

 Ratpoison is my window manager of choice across systems using X-Windows.
 I have